Actindo-AG/Documentation/RetailSuiteAccounting/Integration/05_ManageCustomerSupplier.md

 2. Enter a number for the customer/supplier in the *Debtor/creditor no.* field or leave it empty for the next free number.

-  > [Info] Make sure that the number entered is within the valid range (10000-69999 for customers and 70000-99999 for suppliers).
+  > [Info] If you enter a number, make sure that the number is within the valid range: 10000-69999 for customers and 70000-99999 for suppliers.
 Otherwise, a warning message will be displayed.

 3. Enter a short name in the *Short name* field.
 This field is mandatory.